jjg/jsfs/docs/journal.md

 Cleaned-up some tests around the blockstore.
 The world is a fucking mess today.

+I *think* the blockstore works well enough to save a jnode file, maybe it's time to work on directories a bit so I can get the failing auth tests to pass?

+OK, jnode is now Loading and Saving itself.

 ## 01192025
 Can't fall back asleep so I thought about JSFS and came up with a few new/revised ideas.